Decision on Objection

 If you have appointed someone to represent you, he or she is the person we will deal with when processing your file.
 We will contact you only to inform you of our final decision (we will also inform your representative).

-If your objection is granted in part, the tax dispute processing officer will call you to explain his or her position and the result of his or her review.
+If your objection is granted in part, the tax dispute processing officer will call you to explain their position and the result of their review.

 If your file is incomplete, you will be able to send the officer additional documents or information within a reasonable time that you and the officer agree on.
 The time limit will be specified in writing.